HL7/fhir-mdi-ig/input/pagecontent/best_practices.md

 The Composition - MDI to EDRS author and attester are required and are the individual who will be listed as the certifier on the death certificate.

-**Unknown author/attester**: Use the dataAbsentReason resource for instances when the author and/or attester is not yet known, for example in initial drafts of the MDI Composition.
+**Unknown author/attester**: Use the [Extension: Data Absent Reason](http://hl7.org/fhir/StructureDefinition/data-absent-reason) for instances when the author and/or attester is not yet known, for example in initial drafts of the MDI Composition.

 ### Death Date
 The Observation – Death Date profile represents the actual or presumed date of death.
 It should be used to record information about both the date and time of death and the certainty of those data.
 Note that the US Core Patient profile used for the decedent has an optional Patient.deceased[x] data modifier that may be used in addition to, but not instead of, the Observation – Death Date profile.
 If the Patient.deceased[x] is used, it must either be Boolean=true or the dateTime must match Observation  – Death Date.